Platform Economy

 Store networks, omnichannel models, pickup points, local retailers, shopping centers and the adaptation of offline retail to platform competition.

-Which business opportunities arise around platform economy and retail?
+Business opportunities around platform economy and retail

 This sector is relevant for brands, distributors, marketplace sellers, retail chains, logistics companies, payment providers, e-commerce agencies, packaging firms, fulfillment operators, software providers and cross-border commerce specialists.